sdv-dev/SDV/README.md

 >>> sampler = Sampler(data_navigator, modeler)
 ```

-To sample from a row, use the command below.
+To sample from a row, use the command `sample_rows()`.
 Note that before sampling from a child table, one of
 its parent tables must be sampled from.

 ```python